Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 If the rule is disproved, the solver also provides a concrete test case demonstrating the violation.

 The rules of the specification play a crucial role in the analysis.
 Without good rules, only very shallow properties can be checked (e.g. that no assertions in the contract itself are violated).
-To make effective use of Certora Prover, users must write rules that describe the high-level properties they wish to check of their contract.
+To make effective use of Certora Prover, users must write rules that describe the high-level properties they wish to verify on their contract.
 Here we will learn to think and write high-level properties

 ## Example

-Lets take as an example a very simple Bank implementation ([Bank.sol](Bank.sol)) implemented with a mapping from users to their funds, and the total funds deposited in the system.
+Let's take as an example a straightforward bank implementation ([Bank.sol](Bank.sol)).
+The contract has a mapping from users to their funds, and the total funds deposited in the system.
 The basic operations are `deposit` `transfer` and `withdraw`.

 ## A basic rule